New urgent care clinic open in Rogers

 ROGERS, Ark.
-(KNWA) — A new urgent care clinic is open in Rogers.
+(KFTA) — A new urgent care clinic is open in Rogers.

 Washington Regional Urgent Care is now open at 2301 W. Pleasant Grove Road.
 Another location is now open in Harrison at 808 U.S. 65.
 The centers are open every day of the week.